hsgg/1-node-supercomputer/2025/blog-20250223-choosing-a-license.md

 Other people and other projects may have different requirements.
-For example, Stefan Karpinski [made a good point](https://discourse.julialang.org/t/package-license/7109/15) that infrastructure-like software can get away with a less restrictive license than an end-user product intended to be sold.
+For example, Stefan Karpinski [made a good point](https://discourse.julialang.org/t/package-license/7109/15) that infrastructure-like software can get away with a more permissive license than an end-user product intended to be sold.

 The kinds of projects I am thinking about fall somewhere in-between.
 I don't expect the number of users to be very large, ever, so I am not concerned about monetization.
 On the other hand, I think it is far enough along the toolchain to warrant reciprocity.
 That is, that modifications can always be merged back.

+Reciprocity is also a matter of fairness.
+I share my code, and if someone else benefits from it makes modifications that I could benefit from as well, then I want those back.
+You taketh, you giveth.

 The rest of the points above are really just practical considerations.